vishnu350/rs-mainspring-winder/README.md

 # Introduction

-The RS mainspring winder is a fully functional 3D printable watch mainspring winder, with accurately calculated design files provided for every possible size imaginable.
+The rising sun (RS) mainspring winder is a fully functional 3D printable watch mainspring winder, with accurately calculated design files provided for every possible size imaginable.
 Everything provided here is free and open source.
 This is the modern solution to hobbyist mainspring winding woes and it comes with **absolutely zero warranty**.
 You are advised to thouroughly go through this README, the [wiki pages](https://github.com/vishnu350/rs-mainspring-winder/wiki), [video](https://youtu.be/EZvd_MKBOUQ) resources found here.

 Watch mainspring winding for hobbyists has always been a problem, as most of us cannot afford the $1500 Bergeon set to wind vintage unbranded mainsprings/barrels.
 Or sometimes the appropriate size just isn't available.
 This forces most casual hobbyists to resort to handwinding, which may kink or damage the mainspring.